hirak99/yabsnap/README.md

 Yet Another Btrfs Snapshotter

-NOTE This is currently only tested and meant for Arch Linux.
+Note: Currently this is tested on Arch and Fedora, but should work in most other distributions.

 # Installing